-ORGANIZATION OF THE COLLEGE AND SCHOOL
+A | ORGANIZATION OF THE COLLEGE AND SCHOOL

 The College of Design is one of 12 major academic divisions, schools, and colleges, which comprise North Carolina State University.
-It is a comprehensive environmental design school with undergraduate degree programs in Landscape Architecture, Graphic Design, Industrial Design and Art and Design, in addition to Architecture.
-Graduate degrees are offered in Landscape Architecture, Art and Design, Graphic Design, Industrial Design and Architecture.
-The College also offers a Ph.D. in Design, with concentrations in Community and Environmental Design, and in Information Design.
+It is a comprehensive design school with undergraduate degree programs in Graphic Design, Industrial Design, and Art and Design, in addition to Architecture.
+Graduate degrees are offered in Landscape Architecture, Art and Design, Graphic Design, Industrial Design, and Architecture.
+The College also offers a Ph.D. in Design and a Doctor of Design.

-The College of Design is headed administratively by a Dean, who is supported by an Executive Committee composed by the heads of each academic and administrative unit in the College of Design.
+The College of Design is headed administratively by a Dean, who is supported by an Executive Committee composed by the Heads of each academic and administrative unit in the College of Design, and an Associate Dean.
 A core administrative and technical staff is responsible to the Dean's office as well.

 The School of Architecture is administered by a Head.
-The College of Design Student Services Office provides support to the Director and coordinates graduate admissions.
-The College Graduate Secretary is responsible for student records, and all communications, informal and official, between graduate students, the School of Architecture, and the Graduate School.
-In addition, the School Director of Graduate Programs (DGP) is responsible for advancement reviews and advising within the graduate program.
+The College of Design Student Services Office provides support to the Director of Graduate Programs (DGP) and coordinates graduate admissions.
+The College Graduate Student Services Coordinator is responsible for student records, and all communications, informal and official, between graduate students, the School of Architecture, and the Graduate School.
+In addition, the School Director of

+Graduate Programs (DGP) is responsible for advancement reviews and advising within the graduate program.
 Final decisions on all such matters, however, remain the responsibility of the School Head.